nrkn/js13k-2023/README.md

 - "implement messages"
   we did it very basic but structured it so we can expand it later 4560 used, 8753 left

+- "implement day/night cycle"
+  we were a bit light on detail last time - here's what we did:
+  - added days, hours, minutes, and advance them on player action by 1min
+  - added the current time to hud
+  - added a css class to toggle "night" effect
+  4766 used, 8547 left